 Introduction

-Multi-Link power management signaling
+Multi-link power management [#3030]

-A non-AP MLD that has dot11UHRMLPMImplemented set to 1 supports Multi-Link power management signaling, is called an MLPM non-AP MLD and shall set to 1 the Multi-Link Power Management Support field in the UHR MAC Capabilities Information field in Management frames that it transmits.

-An AP MLD that has dot11UHRMLPMImplemented set to 1 supports Multi-Link power management signaling, is called an MLPM AP MLD and shall set to 1 the Multi-Link Power Management Support field in the UHR MAC Capabilities Information field in Management frames that it transmits.
+[#3031]An MLD that has dot11UHRMLPMOptionImplemented set to 1 supports multi-link power management signaling, is called an MLPM MLD and shall set the Multi-Link Power Management Support field to 1 [#3688] in the UHR MAC Capabilities Information field in Management frames that it transmits, otherwise it shall set the Multi-Link Power Management Support field to 0.

+[#3031]

-A non-AP STA affiliated with an MLPM non-AP MLD may transmit a frame that carries an MLPM Control field to indicate the power management mode of the other non-AP STA(s) affiliated with the same non-AP MLD and operating on an enabled link.
-(Signaling TBD)
+An MLPM non-AP MLD may transmit a frame to an associated AP MLD [#542], via an affiliated non-AP STA, that carries an MLPM Control subfield to indicate in the MLPM Link Bitmap field the power management mode of the other non-AP STA(s) affiliated with the non-AP MLD and operating on enabled link(s), except that it shall not transmit such a frame if the AP MLD is not an MLPM AP MLD[#542]

+NOTE – The Power Management field of the Frame Control field of the frame is used to control the power management mode of the STA transmitting the frame.

-A non-AP STA affiliated with the MLPM non-AP MLD, for which a power management mode change has been indicated through the MLPM signaling, follows the rules defined in 11.2.3.2 (non-AP STA power management modes) for that changed power management mode.
+[#3032]A non-AP STA affiliated with an MLPM non-AP MLD for which a power management mode change has been indicated through MLPM Control subfield follows the rules defined in 11.2.3.2 (non-AP STA power management modes) for that changed power management mode and changes its power management mode after the frame carrying the MLPM Control subfield is acknowledged by the AP that received the frame, as if the non-AP STA had received an acknowledgement from its associated AP.

-If an MLPM AP MLD receives, via an affiliated AP, a power management mode change for a non-AP STA affiliated with an associated MLPM non-AP MLD and operating on an enabled link, then the AP affiliated with the MLPM AP MLD and operating on the corresponding enabled link follows the rules defined in 11.2.3.6 (AP operation) and 35.3.12 (ML power management) for the changed power management mode of the non-AP STA, as if it had received, on the link, a frame, from the non-AP STA, that indicates the same power management change.
+[#1926, #3034] If an MLPM AP MLD receives and acknowledges, via an affiliated AP, a frame carrying an MLPM Control subfield that includes a power management mode change for a non-AP STA that is affiliated with an associated MLPM non-AP MLD and that is operating on an enabled link, then the affiliated AP that is operating on the corresponding enabled link follows the rules defined in 11.2.3.6 (AP operation) and 35.3.12 (ML power management) for the changed power management mode of the non-AP STA, as if the affiliated AP had received on the link a frame from the non-AP STA that indicates the same power management change and had sent an acknowledgement frame in response [#1960].

-TGbn editor: Please modify the following subclause 9.2.4.6.4 HE variant
+TGbn editor: Please modify the following subclause 9.2.4.6.4 HE variant [#1256]